foliant-docs/foliantcontrib.apilinks/README.md

 - **reference** — reference to an API method in the source file.
 The one to be replaced with the link, e.g. `GET user/config`
 - **verb** — HTTP method, e.g. `GET`, `POST`, etc.
 - **command** — resource used to represent method on the API documentation webpage, e.g. `/service/healthcheck`.
 - **endpoint prefix** — A prefix from server root to the command.
-If the command is `/user/status` and full resource is `/api/v0/user/satus` then the endpoint-prefix should be stated `/api/v0`.
+If the command is `/user/status` and full resource is `/api/v0/user/satus` then the endpoint prefix should be stated `/api/v0`.
 In references you can use either full resource (`{endpoint_prefix}/{command}`) or just the command. apilinks will sort it out for you.
 - **output** — string, which will replace the *reference*.
 - **header** — HTML header on the API documentation web-page of the method description, e.g. `<h2 id="get-user-config">GET user/config</h2>`
 - **anchor** — web-anchor leading to the specific *header* on the API documentation web-page, e.g. `#get-user-config`